WhereSoftwareGoesToDie/retcon/docs/design/notification.md

 This will allow a single notification to be sent to multiple destinations.

-Individual messages will be dispatched in chronological order; and should use the timestamp to set the Date header.
+Individual messages will be dispatched in chronological order; and should use the time stamp to set the Date header.
 This will make it easier to inspect a sequence of events and help understand the operation of the system.

 Update the `recordDiffs` operation to update `retcon_notification` when